petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 * Liferay's Product Deployment Offerings allow customers to choose the approach that fits their requirements.
 * Liferay Experience Cloud provides a Software-as-a-Service (SaaS) deployment model.
-* Liferay Experience Cloud Self-Managed provides a Platform-as-a-Service (PaaS) deplpoyment model.
+* Liferay Experience Cloud Self-Managed provides a Platform-as-a-Service (PaaS) deployment model.
-* Liferay DXP Self-Hosted allows a customer to choose exactly how and where they host their Liferay DXP implemenation.
+* Liferay DXP Self-Hosted allows a customer to choose exactly how and where they host their Liferay DXP implementation.
 * This flexibility of deployment is an important differentiator over many of our Competitors, who may not offer anything other than a SaaS deployment option.

 ```{note}